Access to Public Businesses and Activities

 What kinds of places are public accommodations?

-Hotels, motels, inns and other places people sleep (this does not include places where the owner lives and has less than 6 rooms).
+- Hotels, motels, inns, and other places people sleep (this does not include places where the owner lives that have fewer than 6 rooms).

 - Restaurants, bars, and other places that serve food and drinks.

-- Movie theaters, concert halls, stadiums, and other places you go for entertainment.
+- Movie theaters, concert halls, stadiums, and other places people go for entertainment.

 - Convention centers, lecture halls, and places where the public gets together.